autowarefoundation/autoware/ros/concerning-autoware-msgs.md

 ### Not in use

-As to the commit/date stated above, the following messages are not used by any package and will be moved to a new namespace `autoware_unused_msgs` temporarily:
+As to the commit/date stated above, the following messages are not used by any package.
+The above script will move them to a new namespace `autoware_unused_msgs` temporarily (these messages will be deleted):

 * `GeometricRectangle`
 * `ImageObjects`